xzebcex/SquareRoot-and-CubeRoot-Calculator/README.md

 # **Square Root and Cube Root Calculator**
-This is a simple Python script that uses the math module to calculate the square root or cube root of a user-specified value..
+This is a simple Python script that uses the math module to calculate the square root or cube root of a user-specified value.

 ## Square Root Usage
 1. Execute the script in the Python environment.